 What's in the theater?

-The writer is a theatre activist, playwright and theatre critic.
+The writer is a theater activist, playwright and theater critic.
 He is also a Bangla Academy awardee for translation.